- 100% secure payment

 Common Best business of the year votes use cases

-Family restaurant supplier in a county "Business of the Year" chamber ballot
+Accountancy firm in a county chamber "Business of the Year" B2B ballot

-Independent retailer in a newspaper "Readers' Choice" best-of-the-year poll
+Independent retailer in a newspaper "Readers' Choice Best Local Business" vote

-An independent homeware retailer entered the "Best Local Business" category of a regional newspaper's Readers' Choice awards.
-The ballot is a custom WordPress voting plugin with hCaptcha and IP-only de-duplication, no daily cap.
-We fingerprint the form, confirm hCaptcha is solvable at base price, quote $32.99 for 500 votes paced over 24 hours from residential IPs inside the paper's circulation area, and deliver even-paced to match the readership's evening browsing rhythm.
+An independent homeware retailer was shortlisted in the "Best Independent Retailer" category of a regional newspaper's Readers' Choice annual awards.
+The ballot runs on a custom WordPress voting plugin with hCaptcha and IP-only de-duplication, no per-day limit.
+After fingerprinting, we confirm hCaptcha is solvable at base rate, quote for 500 votes paced over 18 hours from residential IPs inside the newspaper's print-circulation area, and deliver with a late-afternoon and evening weighting to match when the paper's readership is online.

-B2B agency in a city business journal "Best Of" issue
+Marketing agency in a metro business journal "Best B2B Agency" category

-A marketing agency entered the "Best B2B Agency" category of a metro business journal's annual "Best Of" vote, where the field is crowded and email registration is required per vote.
-We confirm the engine, explain the email-verification surcharge, quote $164 for 2,000 votes with email-verified delivery from metro-area residential IPs, and deliver across 48 hours timed to working-hours and lunchtime peaks when the journal's professional readership is active.
+A boutique marketing agency entered the crowded "Best B2B Agency" category of a metro business journal's annual "Best Of" issue.
+Email registration is required for each vote, and the organiser targets the journal's professional-subscriber base.
+We confirm the engine, explain the email-verified surcharge, quote for 2,000 votes with email-verified delivery from metro-area residential IPs, and schedule delivery across 48 hours timed to weekday-morning and lunchtime activity when the journal's business-professional audience is most engaged.

 For: B2B agencies, professional-services firms, business-journal subscribers